sbkapelner/patent_guidebook/index.md

 3. Make a summary table of references relied upon and each claims status (102 or 103 or None)
 - MTC Example: A POSITA would have been motivated to combine the probe of Josephs with the Jameson, Gordon combination because it allows neuromonitoring to be performed as taught by Jameson.
 A POSITA would have been motivated to add a probe to Gordon so as to add removable electrodes to the device of Gordon.
 - KSM language: "high probability of success," TBD

 ***

+# Reviewing IDS
+1. Make sure the reference number and attachments are correct.
+2. Make sure the attachments are correct and there is no attorney markings on them.
+3. Is a particular reference relative to this case or another case?
+Call if the claims raise an issue or if we need to cite elsewhere.
+4. Is a certification, fee or both needed?
+    - Before Non-Final - none
+    - Between Non-Final and Final - fee or cert
+    - After Final - both
+5. Make sure the international search report itself is filed.
+I am not sure about foreign office actions but if the PCT has not entered the National Stage there are none.
+6. Sign

+***